 2020 is unofficially the year of the Coronavirus, the year of isolation, the year of Dalgona coffee, the year of binge-watching and the year of online learning.
 This Coronavirus-induced lockdown has impacted every country around the globe.
 Driving economies to the brink of collapse and causing businesses to suffer all around the world, this global pandemic is showing no signs of stopping as it ravages one country after another.
 Over 5 million people have been affected by this highly infectious disease and over 300,000 have succumbed to it till date.
 As scientists around the world scramble to create a vaccine for this disease, all the world can do is wait, keep stress levels low, and hope for a cure to this dreadful disease.

-Industries that are booming in this crisis
+To know the answer, let’s look at the industries that are booming in this crisis

 Not all industries have been impacted equally by the pandemic.
 While brick-and-mortar stores have had to shut shop or think of innovative ways to continue their business, others like Masterclass have prospered.
 Here’s a small list of verticals that have witnessed growth during the coronavirus crisis: